Marlène Laruelle, winner of Choose France for Science, rolls out her illiberalism studies program in Paris

 Illiberalism Studies Program

-In 2020, Marlène created the "Illiberalism Studies Program".
+In 2020, Marlène created the -"Illiberalism Studies Program"-.
 It was the first research program to propose moving away from the concept of illiberal democracy, which was then being used to define Central European regimes, and to propose looking at the concept of illiberalism as an alternative political offer that unfolds in all political and cultural contexts, including in our liberal democracies.

 I think the European system may be slower to set up, but it has the capacity to be independent of political pressures, and we can see at present that it is precisely the European system that has a greater capacity for resilience.
-Thanks to the establishment of the Illiberalism Studies Program in Paris, Inalco will be able to federate around the program a whole ecosystem of young researchers, particularly post-docs, who will be able to find an institutional setting in which to develop their research.
+Thanks to the establishment of the Illiberalism Studies Program in Paris, Inalco will be able to build around the program a whole ecosystem of young researchers, particularly post-docs, who will be able to find an institutional setting in which to develop their research.

 Marlène Laruelle